 Spence won his next 11 fights, nine by way of knockout, with seven of those coming in the first round, before making his Showtime TV debut in June 2014 against Ronald Cruz (20-4, 15 KOs).
-He went the distance in the 10-round fight and won a unanimous decision.
+He went the distance in the 10-round scrap and won by unanimous decision.

 He followed up the victory with knockouts of Noe Bolanos (24-11-1, 16 KOs) in September and Francisco Javier Castro (27-8, 22 KOs) three months later.